ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/full-page-html.md

 {@snippet features/general-html-support-source}

-The Full Page HTML feature allows you to preserve the whole HTML page in the editor data.
-With this plugin, you can enable certain HTML tags in your editor.
-But, unlike GHS, which focuses on tags inside the content, this feature keeps the markup that's usually not visible to the user, like the wrapping `<html></html>` tag.
+Thanks to the full page HTML feature you can use CKEditor 5 to edit entire HTML pages (from `<html>` to `</html>`), including the page metadata.
+While the {@link features/general-html-support General HTML Support} feature focuses on elements inside the content (the document's `<body>`), this feature enables markup mostly invisible to the end user.

 ## Demo